You can extend your Student visa if you need more time to complete your studies or if you start a new programme.

-If you already have a Student visa, or have recently had a Student visa, you can extend it in the following circumstances providing you have made satisfactory academic progress, and been attending classes consistently:
+If you already have a Student visa, or have recently had a Student visa, you can extend it in the following circumstances providing you have made satisfactory academic progress, and been attending classes consistently.

 Moving from one course to another

-You can of course also apply for the Student visa from overseas and a CAS will be issued to you once a full assessment of your eligibility to apply for a Student visa has been assessed, once you have submitted your CAS request form.
+You can of course also apply for the Student visa from overseas and a CAS will be issued to you once a full assessment of your eligibility to apply for a Student visa has been assessed, after you have submitted your CAS request form.

 Prospective students of Goldsmiths can also refer to our applicants’ webpage for further information.